 A while back, a fellow member of an e-mail list serve that I belong to, asked the following:

 “What do you take for calcium if you are not getting enough from diet.
 I used to take Tums, but now I heard that they don’t do anything.
-Any suggestions”
+Any suggestions”.
+Talking about Hearing learn more about ear problems from this Bill Austin article.

 I said there are 10 facts you need to know in order to make sure that you are getting the calcium that you need and not wasting your time or money.